Launceston

 We manage legacy PFAS through our National PFAS Management Program to ensure the safety of our people and the communities and environment in which we operate.

-- Ongoing annual monitoring of groundwater and surface water at on-airport and off-airport locations
+In addition to the completed remediation works at the former fire training ground, Airservices continues ongoing annual monitoring of groundwater and surface water at on-airport and off-airport locations.

 Ask us a question